Processing large real datasets¶

 )

-Parameters for initializing the model
+Set up parameters for initializing the model.

 Parameters for pixel level decoding